Tariq Al-Sadi: Early career

-Langley
+Langley and Southall

 In October 2022, while playing for Langley, he went on trial with Chelsea, featuring on the bench for the club's under-18 side.
 Having returned to Langley, he would make his senior debut in the Combined Counties Football League Division One on 28 January 2023, coming on as a substitute for Celeany Filho in a 5–1 win against Bagshot.
+The following season, he was playing for Southall in the Isthmian League.

 Leyton Orient

-The following season, he was playing for Southall in the Isthmian League.
-In early 2024, he joined Leyton Orient, being assigned to their academy.
+Al-Sadi joined the academy of League One club Leyton Orient at the age of seventeen in January 2024.
+Despite the club offering him a professional contract once he turned eighteen, The Football Association's regulations on work permits for foreign players prevented him from being registered.
+As a result, he spent the 2024–25 season with Spanish club Sant Andreu, where he featured for their academy in the Liga Nacional – Spain's second division for youth clubs.

+He returned to England, and was involved in Leyton Orient's pre-season preparation; notching an assist in the club's 4–1 win against Enfield Town on 10 July 2026.
+The next day, he was included in the travelling squad to Leyton Orient's training camp in Spain.
+He scored the first goal in Leyton Orient's 2–0 win against Lincoln City on 18 July.
+On 2 August 2026, after successfully applying for a work permit, Leyton Orient announced that Al-Sadi had signed for the club on a short-term contract until February 2027.

 International career

 Called up to the Oman squad for the first time in May 2025, Al-Sadi marked his senior international debut with a goal against Niger; after cutting in from the right, he was tripped by a Niger defender inside the box, and went on to score the resulting penalty kick.

 Style of play

 Muscat Football Academy founder, Chuck Martini - a Moroccan former goalkeeper, described Al-Sadi as a "little Messi", noted for his tricks and skills, as well as his goalscoring ability.